S3-working-group/s3-practical-guide/docs/all.md

 -   stand for the interests of one group in another group
 -   are selected for a limited term
--   participate in the **governance decision making** of the circle they link with, and can:
+-   participate in the **governance decision making** of the group they link with, and can:
     -   raise items for the agenda
     -   participate in forming proposals
-    -   object to proposals and existing agreements (when there is reason to do so)
+    -   raise objections to proposals and existing agreements

 ###  Pattern 4.7: Helping Team

 ![](img/structural-patterns/helping-team.png)

-**Form equivalent groups of people with the mandate to execute on a specific set of requirements defined by a delegator.**
+**Bring together a group of equivalent people with the mandate to execute on a specific set of requirements defined by a delegator.**

 A helping team: